Almost sure contraction for diffusions on $\mathbb R^d$. Application to generalised Langevin diffusions: Introduction

 on $\R^n\times\R^n$, with $\gamma>0$ a friction parameter.
 The process $(X_t,Y_t)_{t\geqslant 0}$ is still a diffusion; however it is no more elliptic (although still hypoelliptic); nor reversible (in the probabilist sense, while it is still reversible in the sense of physics, meaning up to a reflection of the velocity).
 Then, the picture is already less clear.

-First, one may hope that the convexity of $U$ is sufficient to get a contraction for \eqref{eq:Langevin_cinetique}, in particular since the invariant measure has a density proportional to $\exp(-H(x,y))$ with $H(x,y)=U(x)+|y|^2/2$ (which is uniformly convex if $U$ is), which satisfies Sobolev logarithmic inequality.
+One may hope that the convexity of $U$ is sufficient to get a contraction for \eqref{eq:Langevin_cinetique}, in particular since the invariant measure has a density proportional to $\exp(-H(x,y))$ with $H(x,y)=U(x)+|y|^2/2$ (which is uniformly convex if $U$ is), which satisfies \nvv{a logarithmic Sobolev} inequality.
 Nevertheless, in \cite{BolleyGuillinMalrieu,Chatterji1,Dalalyan}, $\na^2 U$ has to be uniformly bounded, and moreover the friction $\gamma$ has to be sufficiently high depending on the lower and upper bounds of $\na^2 U$.
-Yet, in the Gaussian case where $U(x) = x\cdot S x$ with a real symetric positive definite matrix $S$, there is always a contraction for the parallel coupling for a suitable Euclidean norm (in view of the discussion in Section~\ref{Sec:courbure_general}, this follows from \cite{MoiGamma,Arnold}), without any restriction on $\gamma$ nor on the eigenvalues of $S$.
-Could it be that the restrictions on the results of \cite{BolleyGuillinMalrieu,Chatterji1,Dalalyan} only come from sub-optimal proofs and computations ?
-It is easily seen that it is not the case (see Section \ref{Sec:suffit-pas}).
+Yet, in the Gaussian case where $U(x) = x\cdot S x$ with a real symmetric positive definite matrix $S$, there is always a contraction for the parallel coupling for a suitable Euclidean norm (in view of the discussion in Section~\ref{Sec:courbure_general}, this follows from \cite{MoiGamma,Arnold}), without any restriction on $\gamma$ nor on the eigenvalues of $S$.
+Could it be that the restrictions on the results of \cite{BolleyGuillinMalrieu,Chatterji1,Dalalyan} only come from sub-optimal proofs and computations ? \nvv{We will see in Section \ref{Sec:suffit-pas} that it is not the case.}